eugenwintersberger/pnitools/doc/source/cli_tools/detinfo.rst

     detector_014.tif ; area ; UINT32 ; 1 ; (2300,2300)
     detector_015.tif ; area ; UINT32 ; 1 ; (2300,2300)

-The ``CSV`` output could be used for automatic processing of the output.
+The ``csv`` output could be used for automatic processing of the output.
-Note that the first row of output contains the column names :program:`detinfo` associates weach entry with.
+Note that the first row of output contains the column names :program:`detinfo` associates each entry with.

 A Nexus file can store the data of several detectors and the full path to the data field of every detector is used as the source